zcashe/cse15l-lab-reports/lab2.md

 ### Relevant arguments and field values:

 Argument url of type URI, is the url we are changing and loading the page with.

+"/" - Which is called with equals to see if there an empty path

+"add-message" - Which tells contains to check the url for add-message

+"[=&-]" - which tells the split method to separate the query based on the = and & signs

+"\\+", " " - Which replaces all the + signs with space

 Then we have the current chatString value "Zac: Hi bruh \n", the string array parameters which will contain the split url query.